Jan Rieck: PhD at the University of Groningen, The Netherlands

 Memristive behavior of domain wall networks

 The project is focused on the synthesis and characterization of ferroelastic oxides with well defined domain walls.
 These domain walls are more conducting than the host materials and display memristive characteristics.
-The main part of the research will be performed at the Zernike Institute for Advanced Materials, University of Groningen.
-Additionally, ESR will spend the secondments at IBMResearch – Zurichfor the characterization of domain wall networks (1 month), at CSIC in Zaragoza, Spain for TEM characterization of the films (0.5 month), at SmartTip B.V., the Netherlands for development of suitable atomic force probes (1 month) and at aixACCT Systems GmbH, Germany for the development of dedicated hardware to perform electrical measurements (1 month).
+The main part of the research is performed at the Zernike Institute for Advanced Materials, University of Groningen.
+Additionally, Jan is spending the secondments at IBMResearch – Zurichfor the characterization of domain wall networks (1 month), at CSIC in Zaragoza, Spain for TEM characterization of the films (0.5 month), at SmartTip B.V., the Netherlands for development of suitable atomic force probes (1 month) and at aixACCT Systems GmbH, Germany for the development of dedicated hardware to perform electrical measurements (1 month).

 The University of Groningen is the second oldest in the Netherlands.
 With its 6500 employees, it houses ~30000 students (incl.
 3750 international students) and 1500 PhD students, 48% of whom are international.
 It belongs to the top 100 research universities in the world and is a member of the distinguished international Coimbra Group of European universities.
 The University of Groningen is in the top 3 of European research universities in the fields of Material Sciences and Chemistry.